jlcom/jlcom.github.io/_r-for-ecology/README.md

 ---
-title: "R for Ecology section"
+title: "README"
+published: false
 ---

-This folder stores thematic pages about ecological data analysis in R.
+Internal note: This folder contains all thematic pages for the R for Ecology section.